 Not to be the bearers of bad news, but renovating a bathroom is not cheap.
-In fact, you might want to sit down before reading the next sentence: According to Remodeling magazine, the average cost of a midrange bathroom renovation — including replacing all the fixtures, the tile, the toilet, and the vanity — is $20,420.
+In fact, you might want to sit down before reading the next sentence: According to Remodeling magazine, the average cost of a midrange bathroom renovation in 2020—including replacing all the fixtures, the tile, the toilet, and the vanity—was $21,377.
 And that's just the nationwide average.
 Thankfully, Instagram is rife with DIY ideas to keep costs down, which, as you may have already surmised, brings us to the topic at hand: DIY bathroom vanities.

 The Pretty Vintage Dresser Turned Bathroom Vanity